Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 • Hard foot-strike fitness activities: jogging, marathon running, aerobics, or gymnastics repetitively jerk internal structures downward.

 • Genetics: a family member with POP, especially mother/sister, may indicate an increased risk of POP.
+Ehlers-Danlos Syndrome also known as EDS (joint hypermobility, very stretchy skin) predisposes women to POP.

 Diagnosis